-The temporary exhibit that was shown August-November 2011 in the Old Depot Museum featured panels and artifacts pertaining to the Franklin County Fair and the Lane and Richmond Fairs.
+The fall 2011 temporary exhibit at the Old Depot Museum featured panels and artifacts pertaining to the Franklin County Fair and the Lane and Richmond Fairs.

-Called “The Big Fair of Kansas,” the Franklin County Fair would appear to be the oldest fair in Kansas, though it was not held in 1874 (due to the devastation wrought by grasshoppers) nor in 1951 (due to the flood).
+Called “The Big Fair of Kansas,” the Franklin County Fair just might be the to be the oldest fair in Kansas, though it was not held in 1874 (due to the devastation wrought by grasshoppers) nor in 1951 (due to the flood).

 Lane’s Fair once focused on the district formed by the conjunction of Miami, Franklin, Anderson and Linn counties.
 It has survived on its own for most of its life.